Frequently Asked Questions

 Yes all donations of $2 or more are tax deductible and a receipt will be emailed to you upon completion of your transaction.

-How will my donation be used?
+How will my gift change lives?